Home / blog / 5 New HR Titles that Promote Employee Engagement

 Translation: “We’re willing to listen for change.”

-This title highlights the organization’s awareness that company dynamics are always changing.
+This title highlights the organization’s awareness that company dynamics and employee engagement are always changing.
 It says the rules are open to adjusting, because we have to be nimble to thrive.

 Join the Conversation